 BT is one of the ISPs that do not have the option to put their hubs in Bridge mode.
-With that said, setting up eero with them requires us to either Double NAT the eero network, or to put it into Bridge mode.
+With that said, setting up eero with them requires us to either Double NAT (Double NAT required for BT Phone customers) the eero network, or to put it into Bridge mode.

 Firstly, in order to Double NAT your eero network simply connect it to the ethernet port of the BT Hub and follow the in-app instructions.
 Once completed, we have to disable the Wi-Fi of the BT Hub.